 It makes a lovely creamy, tempera-like paint perfect for finger painting or stamping, or add more water to create watercolours, like aquarel!
 It is extremely versatile so you can use it to paint wooden toys, rocks, fabric, paper and glass – plenty of scope for creativity!

-Teia Education’s range of giant stampers are themed to inspire creative fun.
-Let your children create a farm scene using the farm animal or farm adventure stamp sets and even add textured fields, lanes and buildings using creative texture stamps.
+Teia’s range of giant stampers are themed to inspire creative fun.
+Let your children create a traffic scene using the transport stamp sets and even add textured fields, lanes and buildings using creative texture stamps.

 Once dry, the fun can continue as the pictures can be used as play landscapes for children to drive toy vehicles along the lanes, stopping to feed the animals, collect eggs and count the sheep!